xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 on.
 But I highly recommend the diagrams to you for  anything you do that involves parsing.
 After a little practice you  can begin to  see  how  to  write  a  parser  directly from  the  diagrams.
-Parallel paths get coded into guarded actions (guarded by `IF`'s or `CASE` statements),  serial  paths  into  sequential  calls.
+Parallel paths get coded into guarded actions (guarded by `IF`s or `CASE` statements),  serial  paths  into  sequential  calls.
 It's almost like working from a schematic.